unixpickle/muniverse/games/README.md

  * Write a processor script to make the code easier to handle.
    * Remove unwanted content like ads or analytics.
    * Patch JS code to manipulate it more easily.

-For game variants, `window.muniverse_variant` will be set before `window.muniverse.init()` is called.
-This way, you can modify game initialization based on the game variant.